StephaneJDeschamps/CSS_utilities.css/README.md

 ## Usage
  <p>Include <code>CSS_utilities.css</code> in the <code>head</code> of your HTML file before your main stylesheet.</p>

-## This file content:
+## This file currently contains:
 #### 1 - Reset CSS
- Based on <a href="https://meyerweb.com/eric/tools/css/reset/">Eric Meyer's reset</a> (modified by removing obsolete elements in html5 and readjusting some pseudo-elements for css3)
+ Based on <a href="https://meyerweb.com/eric/tools/css/reset/">Eric Meyer's reset</a>
+ (modified by removing obsolete elements in html5 and readjusting some pseudo-elements for css3)

 #### 2 - Global (content preferences and specified classes)
  - Box-sizing & Fonts